saigerutherford/fetal-code/README.md

 For access to raw fetal functional time-series data and training/validation/test mask used in the development of this code please contact Moriah Thomason Moriah.Thomason@nyulangone.org

 ### Repository organization

+**ISDP Google Collab Link:** https://colab.research.google.com/drive/10bBTVpCKQeR207hFhvH6F22h-p1edl5v

+**fetal_mask_tutorial.ipynb** is a Google colab notebook used during ISDP 2019 pre-conference workshop.
+This is an example of running the code using Google's resources.
+I also introduce/provide links to BioImageSuite web, a useful tool (in your web browser )for viewing data, quality checking, and editing masks. https://bioimagesuiteweb.github.io/webapp/viewer.html#

 **checkpoints -->** contains the saved models. **2018-06-07_14:07** is the model trained using _**train, validation, and test split**_ (129, 20, 48 subjects; 855, 102, 211 volumes) **2018-06-08_10:47** is the model trained on _**all**_ labeled WSU data and tested on Yale data.

 **code -->** this directiory contains all necessary scripts for running the pretrained model (`createMasks.py`), or training your own model (`buildModel.py` and `trainModel.py`).